nickirk/pymes/README.md

 ./configure --install-dir=/path/to/install/dir
 ```
 **Tip:** Make sure your MPI, OpenMP and dynamic BLAS and LAPACK libraries are in your PATH.
+It might complain that static libs cannot be found, but as long as the **dynamic** ones are found
+you can proceed to next steps.

 **Tip:** If you use the --install-dir option, it is necessary to export
 the path to the libraries in your bash as